 There are different types of fat in the diet, broadly categorised into saturated and unsaturated.
 Fats are categorised by the presence or lack of a double bond in their chemical structure.
 Unsaturated fats have this doubled bond, whereas saturated fats do not.
 Unsaturated fats include both polyunsaturated and monounsaturated fats, these are considered the healthier types of fats.

-Our body is usually good at breaking down and reorganising things, however we lack the ability to make the chains needed for essential fatty acids, omega 3 and omega 6.
+Our body is usually good at breaking down and reorganising things, however, we lack the ability to make the chains needed for essential fatty acids, omega 3 and omega 6.
 This means we cannot synthesise them in the human body and therefore they must be consumed in our diet.
-High sources of omega 3 oils include fatty fish such as salmon or mackerel, walnuts and seeds.
-Omega 6 oils are mostly fond in nuts, seed, plants and plant oils.
-When looking at an athlete’s diet, it is important to consider their omega 3 intake.
+High sources of omega 3 oils include fatty fish such as salmon or mackerel, walnuts, and seeds.
+Omega 6 oils are mostly found in nuts, seed, plants and plant oils.
+When looking at an athlete’s diet, it is important to consider their omega 3 intakes.
 Omega 3 is important for brain and heart health and is also anti-inflammatory, this is important in reducing inflammation caused by training.
 If an athlete is not consuming fatty fish in their diet then a regular omega 3 supplement may be required.
-When selecting a omega 3 supplement, ensure it is a quality product containing 500-700 mg of EPA and DHA per serving.
+When selecting an omega 3 supplement, ensure it is a quality product containing 500-700 mg of EPA and DHA per serving.

 The main type of fat to avoid is hydrogenised or trans fats, these are the types of fat found in processed foods.
 The fats in these foods have been changed through a process known as hydrogenation to increase shelf life.

 - Oily fish such as salmon or mackerel